Ultimaker/Meta/code_conventions.md

 use named arguments - this will help in the long run! examples

-Codeblocks (not Code::Blocks :))
+Code blocks (not Code::Blocks :))
 -----
-* Allways use a codeblock if possible and allowed in the language construction
+* Allways use a code block if possible and allowed in the language construction
-* Codeblocks allways start on a new line
+* Code blocks always start on a new line
-* The opening and closing codeblock delimiters should always be on a separate line on the same indentation level as the keywords (e.g. `if`, `while`, `else`).
+* The opening and closing code block delimiters should always be on a separate line on the same indentation level as the keywords (e.g. `if`, `while`, `else`).
-* Any code within the a codeblock must be indented to one indentation level further.
+* Any code within the a code block must be indented to one indentation level further.
 Indentation levels differ by 4 spaces.

 Some examples of the previous rules: